-At CMX Connect, our distributed community events program, we noticed a drop in our turnout rate.
+At CMX Connect, our distributed community events program, we noticed a drop in our turnout rate when we shifted to virtual events.
 The CMX Connect Hosts collectively brainstormed, and came up with some hot tips for getting people to actually attend your virtual events and to help you get butts into virtual seats.

 Get help spreading the word